Bundesliga: Haaland back in business as Dortmund win ghost derby | DW | 16.05.2020

-Erling Haaland scored the first goal ofthe Bundesliga's post COVID-19 era, as Dortmund outclassed Schalke in front of an empty stadium.
-The win sees Dortmund move to within a point of leaders Bayern Munich.
+Erling Haaland scored the first goal of the Bundesliga's new era, as Borussia Dortmund outclassed Schalke in front of an empty stadium.
+It was a strange occasion, but provided relief for football fans around the world.

 Borussia Dortmund 4-0 Schalke, Signal Iduna Park